bachelor-2014/report/v2/modularity.md

   service `configService` in the file `config.js` must be updated to know the number of actions registered by the new component.

-The fulfillment of the last requirement is reflecting in the fact that the current setup is functioning correctly. //TODO remove this line if it does not, indeed, function correctly

 The following sections go in more details which some of the different design decisions behind the architecture.